SulaimanSayyed21/h446Alevel/Readme.md

 -a---        08/04/2024     12:53            290   package.json
 ```

-- The application project folder name is provided above as `h446`. the above command also sets the html templating engine to be `ejs`.
+- The application project folder name is provided above as `h446`.
+The above command also sets the html templating engine to be `ejs`.

 #### Initialising git and linking it to the GitHub repo